lucas-homer/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.01-chunking-emails-playground/explainer/readme.md

 Let's add text splitting functionality to chunk emails into smaller pieces for better retrieval.

+Recommendation: cherry-pick, and read the code carefully.
+This is porting material over from the skill-building.

 ### Steps To Complete

 - [ ] Add `@langchain/textsplitters` to your dependencies: